sharafjul/CIND-820-Project/README.md

 Feature Selection, aimed at obtaining a unique dataset on which models will be built

 Data modelling, in which are used a Decision Tree, KNN, Naive Bayes and a Random Forest to predict the dependent variable.

+The dataset used for this project: https://data.world/datanerd/startup-venture-funding

+Report:

+By: Iuliia Sharafutdinova isharafutdinova@ryerson.ca
+Supervisor: Uzair Ahmad, Ph.D